locka99/cpp-to-rust-book/features_of_rust/structs.md

 ## Rust lifetimes

 Rust *does* care about the lifetime of objects and tracks them to ensure that you cannot reference something that no longer exists.
-Most of the time this is automatic and self-evidence from the error message you get if you try something bad.
+Most of the time this is automatic and self-evident from the error message you get if you try something bad.

-The compiler implements a *borrow checker* which tracks references to objects to ensure that:
+The compiler also implements a *borrow checker* which tracks references to objects to ensure that:

 1. References are held no longer than the lifetime of the object they refer to.
-2. Mutable references are not borrowed concurrently with immutable references to prevent data races.
+2. Only a single mutable reference is possible at a time and not concurrently with immutable references.
+This is to prevent data races.

 The compiler will generate compile errors if it finds code in violation of its rules.

-So let's try writing the equivalent of `Incrementor` above but in Rust.
-The Rust code will use a reference like in C++ and we have to instruct the compiler that it is a mutable reference:
+So let's write the equivalent of `Incrementor` above but in Rust.
+The Rust code will hold a reference to a integer `i32` and increment it from a bound function:

 ```rust
 struct Incrementor {